Rolakamin/Supplier-Quality-and-Performance/README.md

 **Key Metrics:**

-Defects: 1,470,666 (not the highest)
-Downtime Hours: 244.95
+- Highest Downtime Hours: 244.95
-Downtime Cost per Hour: $2,449.50
+- Highest Downtime Cost per Hour: $2,449.50
+- Defects: 1,470,666 (not the highest but still significant)

+**Insight**:

-**Insight**: The **Wikido-Middletown** combination resulted in significant downtime and cost, even though the defect count wasn’t the highest.
-This suggests that defects from this **vendor-plant** pair likely caused more severe disruptions to operations, requiring more time and resources to resolve.
+The **Wikido-Middletown combination** had the greatest downtime impact, with the highest total downtime hours and cost per hour.
+Although its defect count wasn't the highest, the defects from this vendor-plant pair likely caused severe operational disruptions, requiring more time and resources to resolve.

 ### Additional Observations